You want to turn your blog into a business, but it feels like you just don’t have enough time for that.

 Now, things are different.
 When I want to write something, the first thing I do is to close the door.

 Then, I open a document and I write on fullscreen.
 I keep a countdown timer activated in another tab and I set it for 120 minutes.
 I know when I finish because I hear the timer.

 I also give myself permission to create a low-quality first draft and I don’t edit anything.

 If you believe your writing process is too slow, I suggest implementing these changes.

 7.Prioritize your tasks:

-Even if you apply my first tip and decide what’s your biggest blogging goal, you’ll still need to work a lot.
+Even if you decide what’s your biggest blogging goal, you still need to work a lot.

 As you can see, you have 4 categories.

 - Urgent/Important: These are the tasks you need to do first.

 - Important/Not Urgent: These tasks are important but you can decide when you do them.